Failure Modes of LLMs for Causal Reasoning on Narratives: Experiments with Real World Causal Graphs

-\paragraph{Semi-synthetic narratives.} Each chain graph is verbalized into a narrative by prompting the LLM to generate a sentence one edge at a time such that the sentence for $V_i \rightarrow V_{i+1}$ follows the sentence for the previously verbalized edge, ensuring that the narrative as a whole is sensible.
-We generate the narratives by enumerating the edges in the topological order of the graph and in the reverse order.
-We call this semi-synthetic because the nodes in the graph represent real-world causal relationships but the narratives are synthetic.
-For example, the following is the generated narrative in the forward direction for the causal chain \emph{fatigue} $\rightarrow$ \emph{accidents} $\rightarrow$ \emph{injury}: \begin{quote} \emph{Fatigue} can cloud judgment and slow reaction times, leading to an increase in \emph{accidents} on the road.
+\paragraph{Semi-synthetic narratives.} In this setting, we use real causal graphs from \textit{CauseNet} but synthetically verbalize them via the LLM.
+In particular, we prompt the LLM to generate sentences for each edge ($V_i \rightarrow V_{i+1}$) in the causal graph, while ensuring the sensibility of the entire narrative.
+For eammple, the following is a narrative for the chain \emph{fatigue} $\rightarrow$ \emph{accidents} $\rightarrow$ \emph{injury}: \begin{quote} \emph{Fatigue} can cloud judgment and slow reaction times, leading to an increase in \emph{accidents} on the road.
 As a result, these \emph{accidents} often lead to serious \emph{injury} for those involved, highlighting the dangerous consequences of driving while fatigued. \end{quote}

 \paragraph{Real-world narratives.} For the real-world narratives, the sentence for each edge is chosen from the \emph{CauseNet} dataset.
 To ensure that the narrative as a whole remains coherent, we prompt the LLM to ensure that the sentences for every pair of adjacent edges logically follow each other.
 For example, the following is the narrative for the causal chain \emph{fatigue} $\rightarrow$ \emph{accidents} $\rightarrow$ \emph{injury}: \begin{quote} Workers work long hours in mines and factories where \emph{fatigue} and a lack of concentration can easily cause \emph{accidents}.
 These \emph{accidents} are the leading cause of \emph{injury} in this country for people ages 1-34. \end{quote} Additional examples of semi-synthetic and real-world narratives are presented in Appendix~\ref{sec:apdx-real-world-examples} (the entire set of narratives used for our experiments is available in the linked code).